3 Sources

 1

-.
-The surge in demand for accelerated computing is being driven by generative AI, large-scale inference workloads, and emerging agentic systems, triggering a scramble for power and space to run these processes2
+The surge in demand for accelerated computing driven by generative AI, large-scale inference, and emerging agentic systems has triggered a scramble for power and space

 1

-The strategic partnership will accelerate delivery of four integrated capabilities: Enterprise AI Cloud, Enterprise Inference Engine, Inference as a Service, and Bare Metal AMD Instinct
+.
+The agreement will accelerate delivery of four integrated capabilities: Enterprise AI Cloud, Enterprise Inference Engine, Inference as a Service, and Bare Metal AMD Instinct2

 Navi